chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Numerous parties within the PureScript community (e.g. [core contributors](), [users](), [new learners]()) believe that the documentation is lacking in some critical areas.
 As a result, @chexxor started the [PureScript documentation efforts in 2019](https://discourse.purescript.org/t/purescript-documentation-efforts-in-2019/524) Discourse thread to answer one question:
 > How can we improve the PureScript documentation in 2019?

-(Purpose) The following document tries to do the following things:
-1. Provide a researched narrative of PureScript's documentation development and history.
-2. Speak to individual audiences
-    - New learners (regardless of language background)
+(Purpose) The following document tries to answer that question.
+That question is too abstract to be actionable, however, so we need to re-phrase it.
+"Documentation" targets a specific audience by nature, and because the original question doesn't specify an audience let's simply try to address the question for each relevant audience:

+1. PureScript learners
-    - PureScript documentation writers
+2. PureScript documentation writers
-    - Core contributors
+3. Core contributors
-3. Brainstorm outcomes for improving PureScript's documentation in this context.

 Table of Contents
 - [State of PureScript Documentation: 2019](#state-of-purescript-documentation-2019)